-The ASPCA is strongly opposed to declawing cats for the convenience of their owners or to prevent damage to household property.
-The only circumstances in which the procedure should be considered are those in which all behavioral and environmental alternatives have been fully explored, have proven to be ineffective, and the cat is at grave risk of euthanasia.
+The ASPCA is strongly opposed to declawing cats.
+The ASPCA does not perform declaw surgeries and we believe the only circumstances in which the procedure should be considered are those in which all behavioral and environmental alternatives have been fully explored, have proven to be ineffective, and the cat is at grave risk of euthanasia.

 Cats' claws are a vital part of their arsenal for both offense and defense.
 They use them to capture prey and to settle disputes with or escape from other animals or people who are hurting or threatening them.